toji/webgpu-gltf-case-study/index.md

 [![Buggy, now in color.](/assets/images/buggy-color.jpg) Click to launch **Sample 05 - Materials**](05-materials.html?model=buggy)

-Worth noting that a lot of models _don't_ use `baseColorFactor`, relying instead exclusively on textures for their coloring.
-But since our code in `setupMaterial()` provided a default base color of white when the base color is missing every model without a `baseColorFactor` continues to render exactly like it did before.
+It's worth noting that a lot of models _don't_ use `baseColorFactor`, though, relying instead exclusively on textures for their coloring.
+But since our code in `setupMaterial()` provided a default base color of white every model without a `baseColorFactor` continues to render exactly like it did before.

 ### Adding textures

-Next we'll want to start making use of textures, which is also relatively simple, but requires us to start making use of a vertex attribute that thus far we've been ignoring: texture coordinates.
+Next we'll want to start making use of textures.
+This is also relatively simple, but requires us to start making use of a vertex attribute that thus far we've been ignoring: texture coordinates.

 You may recall that way back at the beginning of this document we defined a JS object that mapped glTF attribute names to shader locations, and set up our buffer handling code to ignore anything that wasn't in that map.
 That means that the first step to exposing texture coordinates to our shader is to add the `TEXCOORD_0` attribute to that map, at which point the rest will be handled automatically with the buffer handling code we've already built!